SETI Reseach & Community Development Institute

 Our Mission

 SETI research group came into existence in 1998 when attending the SETI In the 21st Century conference at the University of Western Sydney, Campbelltown NSW.
 We were a group of Seti League members attending the conference and in between the various papers being presented, the delegates had the opportunity to mix and enjoy some informal discussions.
 After returning to Brisbane (QLD Australia) an informal meeting with some of our SetiLeague colleagues occurred and we decided that our group should get fully involved with designing and constructing our own SETI Observatory.
-After all, the Southern Hemisphere offered the best astronomical viewing opportunities in the world.
+After all, the Southern Hemisphere offered one of the best astronomical viewing sites in the world.
 The task was enormous.
 We needed land, electrical power, equipment, willing labour, money !!!!!
 Money????
 How and who would be so generous to help us out?
 Well, as it turned out, many individuals and companies came forward to assist us with all aspects of the design, and construction of a facility that would rival anything done elsewhere in the world.
 SO, OUR MISSION was to do all of the above on a shoe string budget.
 Yeah Alright, pull the other leg!!!
 Seriously, we have done it.
 Our sponsors and willing labour force have done the seemingly impossible.
-We now have a block of land (2acres) in Southern Queensland with a 13KW Solar Power Station, 2 large 40 Ft dishes, a 14inch Celestron C-14 Optical Telescope facility with C.C.D. camera, accommodation for caretaker and visitors, equipment buildings and most other things to allow us to start doing what we set out to do, look for evidence of other civilisations and to educate our young minds that perhaps we aren't the only technological civilisation in the cosmos.
+We now have a block of land (2acres) in Southern Queensland with a 13KW Solar Power Station, 2 large 40 Ft dishes, a 14inch Celestron C-14 Optical Telescope facility with C.C.D. camera, accommodation for caretaker and visitors, equipment buildings and most other things to allow us to start doing what we set out to do, provide a first class Astronomical facility to assist the rural educational community and to provide the availability to both Radio and Optical telescope facilities that are accessible to the future scientists of Australia.
 This website aims to keep you informed as to our progress.
 We hope that you enjoy your visit with us.
 We will endeavour to make your visits here enjoyable.
 Many sections of the website get updated.
 Just cruise around regularly and keep up-to-date with what we are up to.
 Oh, and please sign our guestbook we value your comments.

 Special Web Sites and Features From Our Activities in Boonah